prateekcode/AndroidEssentialLibraries/README.md

 4. [Picker](https://github.com/Parag2385/Picker) : A CameraX based WhatsApp Style Image-Video Picker
 5. [Number Picker](https://github.com/ShawnLin013/NumberPicker) : The android library that provides a simple and customizable NumberPicker.
 6. [Number Sliding Picker](https://github.com/sephiroth74/NumberSlidingPicker) : A widget that enables the user to select a number from a predefined range.
 Progress value can be changed using the up and down arrows, click and edit the editable text or swiping up/down or left/right
+7. [Pick Image](https://github.com/jrvansuita/PickImage) : This is an Android project.
+It shows a DialogFragment with Camera or Gallery options.
+The user can choose from which provider wants to pick an image.

 ## Progress Bar
 1. [ProgressView](https://github.com/skydoves/ProgressView)